 Aristotle thought that nonhuman animals lack reason but that some are "sensible" (φρόνιμα).

 He thought that these animals are capable of controlling their behavior in ways that benefit them.
-For example, in the History of Animals IX.5.611, he reports that deer give birth alongside the road where predators are afraid to approach because of the likely presence of human beings.
+For example, in the History of Animals IX.5.611a, he reports that deer give birth alongside the road where predators are afraid to approach because humans are likely to be present there.
 It can seem natural to think that in this way the deer are reasoning, but this is not Aristotle's view.
-He thought that the cognition in non-human animals that underlies this purposeful behavior is not a matter of "reason" (λόγος) and "reasoning" (λογισμός).
+He did not think that the cognition in non-human animals that underlies this purposeful behavior is a matter of "reason" (λόγος) and "reasoning" (λογισμός).

 "In the other animals choice (προαίρεσις) does not exist, nor in man at every age or condition; for neither is deliberating (βουλεύσασθαι) and judgment about the why (ὑπόληψις τοῦ διὰ τί).
 It is possible that many have an opinion (δοξάσαι) whether a thing is to be done, but not through reasoning (λογισμοῦ).
 For that part of the soul is deliberative which contemplates (θεωρητικὸν) a certain cause.
 For the 'for the sake of which' is one of the causes (ἡ γὰρ οὗ ἕνεκα μία τῶν αἰτιῶν ἐστίν)..., and that for the sake of which something is or comes to be, that we say is a cause, so the fetching of things is the cause of walking, if he is walking for the sake of this.
 Hence, those who do not have an aim [as a cause] are not deliberative" (Eudemian Ethics II.10.1226b).